mittwald/salt-microservices/README.md

 *   `environment`: A map of environment variables to set for this container.
     **Note:** When using this feature for setting confidential data like API tokens or passwords, consider using [Salt's GPG encryption features](https://docs.saltstack.com/en/stage/ref/renderers/all/salt.renderers.gpg.html).

+## State reference

+-   `mwms.consul.dns`: Configures a node to use the Consul servers as DNS server.
+This is done by placing a custom `resolv.conf` file.